Singles and Ep's

 Released 2011 on Fruits de Mer Records - 4-track vinyl EP

 Our next record on Fruit de Mer was an EP with four songs from the 1973 horror movie The Wicker man.
 A movie both Britt and I adore, both the film and the soundtrack.
 We did that record in collaboration with Tony Swettenham, a Mellotron wizard from England who had released records with his alter ego The Frobisher neck on Fruits de mer.
 He added the most beautiful and otherworldly sound of mellotron and hammered dulcimer.
 Very sensitive' and it fitted so perfect into the music.
 The first 500 copies sold out in 4 days and the 200 more which was pressed is also sold out fast.

 Released 2012 on Ritual Echo Records - 4-track vinyl EP

-On our release on Withdrawn records we did mainly our own songs but the two Ep's on Fruits de Mer was cover versions.
-So it felt like a natural move that our next release should be a record with our own material.
-The 4-track Ep was released on the Ritual Echo label and our ambition was to show a rather broad picture of what Us and Them is.
-So there is the light and pop oriented Weston-Super-mare, the dark and electronic Oblivion and two typical Us and Them songs, the title track Walk light and A Love will find it's way to us, a song that still is represented in our live performances.
+On our releases on Withdrawn Records we did mainly our own songs but the two Ep's on Fruits de Mer consisted of cover versions.
+Then it felt like a natural move that our next release should be a record with our own material.
+The 4-track Ep was released on the Ritual Echo label and our ambition was to show a rather broad picture of what Us and Them was at the time.
+So there is the light and pop oriented Weston-Super-mare, the dark and electronic Oblivion and two typical Us and Them songs, the title track Walk light and A Love will find it's way to us, the latter a song that still is represented in our live performances..